 Following a six-week run in Stratford-upon-Avon, the production will transfer to @sohoplace, London for a further 12-weeks.

-Flawless choreography, brutal fighting and an expressive, passionate cast make the debut of The Hunger Games: On Stage a theatre experience that makes you feel part of the action.
+Flawless choreography, brutal fighting and an expressive, passionate cast make the debut of The Hunger Games: On Stage a theatre experience that places you at the heart of the action.

 Groups can experience Matthew Bourne’s dance thriller 25 years on from its first performance when it begins touring UK theatres in June 2026, visiting 16 venues over 22 weeks.